Dan Pedersen: Military career

-The Fighter Weapons School was established on 3 March 1969.
+The U.S. Navy Fighter Weapons School was established on 3 March 1969.
 Following the implementation of the program, the Navy kill ratio in Vietnam went from 2.5:1 to 24:1.

 He relinquished command of the school in mid-1969.

 In February 1973 he joined VF-143 on the USS Enterprise and flew combat operations over Laos and Cambodia until the Enterprise returned to Pearl Harbor in June 1973.
 He was later appointed commander of VF-143 and the squadron embarked onboard USS America for a Mediterranean cruise from 3 January to 3 August 1974.

-In April 1975 he joined Carrier Air Wing Fifteen aboard the USS Coral Sea in preparation for taking command of the wing.
-During this time he flew fighter cover in support of the Mayaguez Incident.
+In April 1975, he joined Carrier Air Wing Fifteen aboard the USS Coral Sea in preparation for taking command of the wing.
+During this time, he flew fighter cover in support of the Mayaguez Incident.

-In 1976 he was promoted to Captain and subsequently attended the Prospective Commanding Officers Course.
+In 1976, he was promoted to captain and subsequently attended the Prospective Commanding Officers Course.
 From 28 March 1978 to 21 December 1979 he commanded the tanker USS Wichita.

-On 20 October 1980 he became the captain of the aircraft carrier USS Ranger.
+On 20 October 1980, he became the captain of the aircraft carrier USS Ranger.
 In April 1981 Airman Recruit Paul A. Trerice died in the Ranger's correctional custody unit.
 Trerice's father brought a lawsuit against Pedersen, Ranger's executive officer and others but the case was dismissed.
 On 11 June 1982 he relinquished command of Ranger and became deputy chief of staff for the Commander, U.S. Pacific Fleet at Pearl Harbor.

-Due to political opposition as a result of Trerice's death, his name was removed from the 1983 promotion list to Rear admiral and he retired from the Navy on 1 March 1983.
+Due to political opposition as a result of Trerice's death, his name was removed from the 1983 promotion list to rear admiral and he retired from the Navy on 1 March 1983.

 Later life

 The success of TOPGUN earned him the title the ‘Godfather of TOPGUN’.

 In 2018, one year prior to the fiftieth anniversary of the founding of TOPGUN, Pedersen was honored at Palm Springs Air Museum Gala.

 In 2019, his book TOPGUN: An American Story was published to critical acclaim.
-In the book he warned that U.S. Naval Aviators weren't getting enough flight time, weren't practicing dogfighting and that an over-reliance on technology risked repeating the situation that occurred in the early years of the Vietnam War.
+In the book he warned that U.S. naval aviators weren't getting enough flight time, weren't practicing dogfighting and that an over-reliance on technology risked repeating the situation that occurred in the early years of the Vietnam War.